Skip to content

 1. pull the linaro-forge uenv on the target Alps vCluster

-2. install the Forge/DDT client on your laptop
+2. install the Linaro Forge client on your local system (desktop/laptop)

 3. build an executable with debug flags